Police report multiple victims in Tennessee school shooting

 KNOXVILLE, Tenn.
 (AP) — Multiple people including a police officer were shot Monday at a high school in the east Tennessee city of Knoxville, authorities said, adding that the scene had been secured.

+There was no immediate report on the exact number of people shot or the extent of the victims’ injuries.

+The school was the subject of media reports in February after three students were shot to death over a three-week span.
+Those earlier shootings did not take place in the school, and administrators at the time said students felt the arts magnet school was a safe space, according to a story in the Knoxville News Sentinel.

-The Knoxville Police Department tweeted that authorities were at the site of the shooting at Austin-East Magnet High School.
+The Knoxville Police Department tweeted that authorities were at the site of the shooting at Austin-East Performing Arts Magnet High School.
 The online posting said a Knoxville Police Department officer was reported among the victims.

 Bob Thomas, the superintendent of Knox County Schools, tweeted later Monday that a shooting had occurred but the building had been secured.